Motor skill: Development

 In the childhood stages of development, gender differences can greatly influence motor skills.
 In the article "An Investigation of Age and Gender Differences in Preschool Children's Specific Motor Skills", girls scored significantly higher than boys on visual motor and graphomotor tasks.
 The results from this study suggest that girls attain manual dexterity earlier than boys.
 Variability of results in the tests can be attributed towards the multiplicity of different assessment tools used.
 Furthermore, gender differences in motor skills are seen to be affected by environmental factors.
 In essence, "parents and teachers often encourage girls to engage in [quiet] activities requiring fine motor skills, while they promote boys' participation in dynamic movement actions".
 In the journal article "Gender Differences in Motor Skill Proficiency From Childhood to Adolescence" by Lisa Barrett, the evidence for gender-based motor skills is apparent.
-In general, boys are more skillful in object control and object manipulation skills.
+In general, boys are more skilled in object control and object manipulation skills.
 These tasks include throwing, kicking, and catching skills.
 These skills were tested and concluded that boys perform better with these tasks.
 There was no evidence for the difference in locomotor skill between the genders, but both are improved in the intervention of physical activity.
 Overall, the predominance of development was on balance skills (gross motor) in boys and manual skills (fine motor) in girls.